-Coal is a non-renewable energy source used by half of the world’s utility companies, including us.
+Coal is a non-renewable energy source that accounts for approximately 40% of world’s power.
+It’s used by half of the world’s utility companies.

-The federal government has changed regulations on all new and end-of-life coal units.
-With today’s technology, that means either a retrofit with carbon capture and storage (CCS), or a complete shutdown.
+The federal government has changed regulations on coal units.
+With today’s technology and regulations, that means either a retrofitting a unit with carbon capture and storage (CCS), or completely shutting it down.

-We’re investing in CCS technology.
+We’ve invested in CCS technology.
 We’ve already converted the Boundary Dam Unit 3 with the first retrofitted coal-fired CCS unit.
 It captures carbon dioxide, preventing it from being released into the environment.
-It provides important details for us to be able to make a decision on our other coal units.

-Coal with CCS technology is an incredibly reliable source of power.
+Coal with CCS technology is a reliable source of power.